-Seracult slides are made of a special absorbent paper impregnated with natural guaiac resin mounted in an individual or triple cardboard slide.
+Seracult Plus slides are made of a special absorbent paper impregnated with natural guaiac resin mounted in an individual or triple cardboard slide.

 Each slide has two sides: one for the application of the patient specimens and the other for specimen development.

 The specimen development side is divided into two areas: the large Specimen Test Area and a smaller Performance Control Area.
-These areas are separated from each other by an impermeable inert hydrocarbon barrier which prevents the migration of developer from one area to the other.
-A Performance Control Line within the Performance Control Area contains a hemoglobin derivative which is comparable to hemoglobin in its chemical reactivity.
-Seracult slides are ready to use as packaged.
+These areas are separated from each other by an impermeable inert hydrocarbon barrier, which prevents the migration of developer from one area to the other.
+A Performance Control Line within the Performance Control Area contains a hemoglobin derivative, which is comparable to hemoglobin in its chemical reactivity.
+Seracult Plus slides are ready to use as packaged.

-Seracult slides are available either as a single slide for testing one stool sample, or as a triple slide for testing stool samples from three consecutive bowel movements.
-Because gastrointestinal bleeding is intermittent, the testing of serial bowel movements increases the chances of detecting occult blood.1
+Seracult Plus slides are available either as a single slide for testing one stool sample, or as a triple slide for testing stool samples from three consecutive bowel movements.
+The gastrointestinal bleeding is intermittent, therefore the testing of serial bowel movements increases the chances of detecting occult blood.1

-Seracult slides may be prepared by the patient at home and then returned to the doctor for development.
-After applying the specimens, the slide can be returned either in person or by mail.
-For patients returning the slide by mail, the Seracult Mailing Kit should be used.

-It includes a U.S. Postal Service approved envelope for convenient return of the prepared slide.
-Slides may not be mailed in regular envelopes: only the included approved envelope may be used.
-The Seracult Patient Kit is available to patients who will be returning the slide in person.
+Seracult Plus slides may be prepared by the patient at home and then returned to medical personnel for development.
+After applying the specimen, the slide can be returned either in person or by mail.
+For patients returning the slide by mail, the Seracult Plus Mailing Kit should be used.
+This kit includes a US Postal Service approved envelope for convenient return of the prepared slide.
+Slides may not be mailed in regular envelope; only the included approved envelopes may be used.
+The Seracult Plus Patient Kit is available to patients who will be returning the slide in person.